 Owners using property management software (AppFolio, Buildium, RentRedi) should check whether the AB 414 update is already wired into the platform's move-out workflow — most have shipped updates by Q1 2026.

-No. The 21-day window from tenant move-out to return of deposit + itemized statement is unchanged.
-AB 414 only changed the permitted delivery methods.
+No. The clock from tenant move-out to refund-plus-itemization is still 21 calendar days.
+AB 414 only changed how the refund and statement get delivered.

-Yes, with the same tenant consent.
-Typically delivered as a PDF email attachment along with photo evidence and receipts.
+Yes, with the same consent.
+PDF attached to email is the standard format, along with photos and receipt scans.

-Save the consent form, the electronic transaction confirmation, and the PDF itemized statement in the tenant's file.
+The consent form, the transaction confirmation, and the PDF statement all live in the tenant's file.
 The §1950.5 dispute window is one year.
+The documentation is the defense.

-Free review of your lease language, deposit ledger, and notice procedures against current California law.
+Free review of your lease language, deposit ledger, move-out workflow, and notice procedures against current California law.